Meet the Senators

-Jasmine Coles is a Senior majoring in Honors Biological Sciences and minoring in Health Psychology and Public Health.
+Jasmine Coles is a second year medical student who graduated from Wayne State with a Bachelor of Science degree in Biological Sciences with Honors and minors in Health Psychology and Public Health.
 She has devoted her last four years on Student Senate to diversity and inclusion and student life.
-This term, Jasmine will be serving as your Director of Community Affairs and Honors College Representative.
+This term, Jasmine will be serving as your Treasurer and School of Medicine Representative.
 She hopes to work on her past initiative of improving black student success as well as working on some new initiatives involving student life.
-Some initiatives that she has seen come to pass during her Senate terms includes a Conversation Cafe for Black students, increasing the number of CAPS counselors, and working to keep tuition constant.
+Some initiatives that she has seen come to pass during her Senate terms includes a Conversation Cafe for Black students, resolutions for student success, increasing the number of CAPS counselors, and working to keep tuition constant.
 Jasmine has been a part of many academic senate committees and worked with many student groups to see change in the University.
 She is excited to continue the push for change this year and is always open to suggestions from students.

 College of Nursing Representative

 Afifi Kadadu is a third-year student in Wayne State University's College of Nursing, she is pursuing a dual degree in a Bachelor of Science in Nursing and Public Health.
 Throughout her academic career, she has worked prudently as an involved student, seeking opportunities to give back to her own community and communities around her.
 Much of the communities she has had the fortune of participating with, face unfair disadvantages such as depleted economic sources, uneven access to literacy tools, and other structural shortcoming.
 Not only does she focus her work locally in Detroit but also devotes her time and efforts to the concerns in her hometown, Flint.
 Afifi volunteers at the Genesee Flint Free Medical Clinic devoting her time providing basic medical care to patients of low income with no insurance.
 Outside of the classroom, she enjoys to listen to music, reading, and participating in lots of outdoor activities.